Chess in the arts: 19th century onwards

 Since the 19th century, artists have been creating novels and – since the 20th century – films related to chess.
 Sometimes, they are inspired by famous games, like John Brunner's The Squares of the City, structured after the famous match between Wilhelm Steinitz and Mikhail Chigorin; Poul Anderson's short story Immortal Game, inspired by the 1851 game played by Adolf Anderssen and Lionel Kieseritzky (which also appears in the film Blade Runner); or Waldemar Łysiak's Szachista (The Chess Player), centered on a game played between Napoleon Bonaparte and The Turk.
 The game Frank Poole versus HAL 9000 from the film 2001: A Space Odyssey is also based on an actual match, albeit not widely known.

 Other artists have drawn their inspiration from the life of players.
 Vladimir Nabokov wrote The Defense after learning about Curt von Bardeleben, while the musical Chess was loosely based on the life of Bobby Fischer.
 Some authors invented new chess variants in their works, such as stealth chess in Terry Pratchett's Discworld series or Tri-Dimensional chess in the Star Trek series.

 Another connection between art and chess is the life of Marcel Duchamp, who almost fully suspended his artistic career to focus on chess in 1923.
 Salvador Dalí and Man Ray were also chess players and both designed chess sets.
 The three artists played chess together, and one of the chess sets designed by Dalí is called Echecs (Hommage à Marcel Duchamp).
 Duchamp's 1910 painting The Chess Game depicts his brothers Raymond Duchamp-Villon and Jacques Villon playing chess in the garden of Villon's studio.
 Another Duchamp painting from the following year again depicts his brothers at the chess table.
 Duchamp wrote a book titled Opposition and Sister Squares Are Reconciled which was published in 1932.
 Man Ray and Duchamp are seen playing chess in René Clair's film Entr'acte.
 A book titled Marcel Duchamp: The Art of Chess was published in 2009.

-Pablo Picasso and Juan Gris were also chess players, and both made many references to the game in their work.
+Pablo Picasso and Juan Gris were also chess players, and both made references to the game in their work.

 The design of Bauhaus professor Josef Hartwig's early 1920s chess set uses the shape of each piece to indicate its permitted movement.

 Artists such as Yayoi Kusama, Barbara Kruger, Damien Hirst, Gavin Turk, Jake and Dinos Chapman, Tim Noble and Sue Webster, Rachel Whiteread, Paul McCarthy, Tom Friedman, and Tracey Emin have also either designed chess sets or made works that reference the game.